 Sorry.
 But it’s true (you should know that by now).
 No matter what skincare, makeup or supplement company tells you, there is no one quick fix.
 The most common problem areas related to the skin are hormonal imbalances, external toxins, poor diet, poor lifestyle choices, and stress (among many other things).
 Sure, I do believe that clean makeup companies and quality skin care companies are very important, but you have to start at the very core of the problem, and that is diet and lifestyle.

-Here’s what I do for clear, glowing skin.
+Here are my tips for clear, glowing skin.

 These are “rituals” that I practice everyday, simple practices that have now become hobbies to the point where I don’t even think about doing them, it’s just part of my day, just like brushing my teeth!
 I recommend trying to integrate one lifestyle/diet change into your daily routine at a time.
 Changes won’t happen overnight, but you will probably see and feel a significant positive change in your body and your skin.